Transit Systems of Germany

 11 photos

-Wuppertal contains a unique rail system.
-A suspended Monorail system that runs mostly over the River Wupper and partially over a city street.
-It is noisy, but a fun operation to ride!
+Wuppertal has a unique rail system: a suspended Monorail that runs mostly over the River Wupper and partially over a city street.
+It is noisy but a fun operation to ride!

 Cities Not Featured